 For activities focused on reducing groundwater use, the management target is to reduce groundwater use by 40 acre-feet per year at the site of implementation.
-Restoration of wetlands also has a target of increasing the area available for groundwater recharge in the Middle Porter Bayou watershed by 3 ac/ft.
+Restoration of wetlands also has a target of increasing the area available for groundwater recharge in the Porter Bayou watershed by 3 acres.